phdata/edge2ai-workshop/README.md

 In this example, ~0.8478.
 Not bad, but maybe there are better hyper parameter values available.

-## Lab 2 - Gateway Sensors Simulator and MQTT broker
+## Lab 3 - Gateway Sensors Simulator and MQTT broker

-In this lab you will run a simple Python script that simulates IoT sensor data from hypothetical machines, and send the data to a MQTT broker, [mosquitto](https://mosquitto.org/).
+In this lab you will run a simple Python script that simulates IoT sensor data from hypothetical machines and send the data to a MQTT broker, [mosquitto](https://mosquitto.org/).
 The gateway host is connected to many and different type of sensors, but they generally all share the same transport protocol, MQTT.

 **Step 1**: Congifgure MQTT Broker